 Historical Consultant: Rebecca Sockbeson, Ph.D.
 (Penobscot)

 The film will focus a single example of the use of scalp proclamations to exterminate Native people in order to take their land.
 Bounty’s learning resources will link the scalp proclamations to a primary purpose of land dispossession including seizures, deeds, and allotments, which led to spikes in settler population preceding and following the issuance of proclamations.
-This material will become the fifth inquiry of the Dawnland Teacher’s Guide.
+This material will become the second inquiry of the Dawnland Teacher’s Guide.
 Lessons will focus on: Raphael Lemkin, origins of the word genocide, drafting of the U.N.
 Convention on the Prevention and Punishment of Genocide; scalp proclamations and the question of intent in the U.N.
 Convention on Genocide; and Native peoples’ resistance and decolonization efforts.